 “The damage is more than financial.
 It’s existential”

 Ask them to Stop – Politely!

 Sending out notices or messages to users who’ve activated ad-blockers could help you in many ways to deal with the problem.
-WordPress, for instance, allows you to do just that with its anti-Adblock plugin.
+WordPress, for instance, allows you to do just that with its anti-Ad blocking plugin.
 It lets you show a discrete message at the top of the page screen or a page blocking pop-up.

-Reach out to this group and politely explain the significance of ads and how ad-blocking prevents you from generating quality content that users can enjoy for free.
+Reach out to this group and politely explain the significance of ads and how ad blocking issue prevents you from generating quality content that users can enjoy for free.
 Request them to “whitelist” your site.
 Educate them on how using ad-blocking damages your website.
-Once they get aware of this fact, you'll automatically see a vast reduction in the number of ad-blockers.
+Once they get aware of this fact, you’ll automatically see a vast reduction in the number of ad-blockers.
 The trick is to stimulate your users’ empathetic side, so they agree to make an exception for you.

 Here are a few example messages that you may use for your website: